 These are merely a few of the top, trendiest brands of today.
 Many others can be found in stores across the country, and Amway is one company with a long legacy of supplying homes with cleaning products.
 They offer an array of environmentally conscious options through their Instagram page.

 Although eco-focused companies have devised proprietary plant-based cleaning products, there are historically proven ways to do the job with items you probably already have around the home.
 And these chemical-free solutions not only work well, but they are generally a lot cheaper if you’re willing to put in a little time to mix the formula.

 Baking soda and vinegar are two of the superstar ingredients in many DIY cleaners — although be careful how you mix them together to avoid a science fair volcano.
 The reason they are so widely used is that baking soda is an available, safe alkaline, while vinegar is acidic.
 Depending upon the task, either can work to break down grime.
 Furthermore disinfect and destroy grease.
 Next is lemon juice, castile soap and various essential oils.
 Those are also popular and can be used together for different purposes.

 An easy and effective all-purpose cleaner for the kitchen.
 It can be made by mixing together equal parts water and vinegar and putting it in a convenient-to-use a spray bottle.
 Dish-washing detergent can be made from equal parts water and liquid castile soap.
 In addition and along with two teaspoons of lemon juice.
 For hard-to-clean showers and other gunk bathroom tiles: Bam!!
-Thats don’t bother with the dilution.
+I mean don’t bother with the dilution.
 Spray pure white vinegar on that mildew and leave it alone.
 Let it go to work its magic for about a half hour.
 Then rub it down with a sponge.
 Watch the wall look like new before rinsing away everything with water.
-Try these and other simple cleaner recipes to help save money — and the environment.
+Try these eco-friendly cleaning products and other simple cleaner recipes to help save money.
+Finally and the environment.